wfang1992/datasciencecoursera/README.md

 # datasciencecoursera
-This is for course 1 assignment
+This is for Data Science course assignments